Multiple input tangential interpolation-driven damage detection of a jet trainer aircraft: Introduction

-Nevertheless, an unequivocal solution for SHM does not yet exist, as most methods and strategies are either underdeveloped or not fully codified in national or international standards \cite{Cawley2018}.
-In addition, developing new methods – or refining existing ones – is a challenge due to the lack of diverse datasets from the system experimental setup perspective.
-In fact, most case studies and benchmarks for vibration-based SHM focus on single-input multi-output (SIMO) \cite{Figueiredo2009} or output-only data \cite{Maeck2001} rather than multiple input and multiple output (MIMO).
-This is critical as MIMO testing can offer further insight into modes not fully identified from SIMO or OMA campaigns, such as out-of-plane dominant motion in flexible wings \cite{Dessena2022} or civil infrastructure.
-A well-known example is the Z24 bridge case study, where the weakly excited lateral modes are the most difficult to identify \cite{Reynders2012a}.
-Despite this difficulty, \cite{Peeters2015} showed that the first lateral mode was the most indicative of damage occurrence, which can be extrapolated as an argument to use identification of small amplitude vibration modes to enhance the precision of vibration-based SHM.
-While some efforts were made at the beginning of the 2000s for MIMO-based bridge monitoring \cite{Catbas1998,Catbas2004}, these were not followed by further advances or testing campaigns.
-Additionally, there is a general lack of aeronautically relevant examples for SHM, with the notable exception of \cite{Dessena2022g,Dessena2024b}.
-However, this issue was recently addressed by the Laboratory for Verification and Validation (LVV) at the University of Sheffield, which conducted a thorough vibration testing campaign for a full-scale trainer jet aircraft \cite{Wilson2024} and has released the dataset \cite{Wilson2024a}.
-This includes vibration data from different input signals, including simulated and real damaged cases in a MIMO configuration, offering a thorough standard for future identification and damage detection methods.
-Addressing the fact that damage assessment and localisation through modal parameters direct comparison for complex structures is difficult at best.
-Thus, a two-step modal \& damage identification framework is proposed.
-The first step uses the improved Loewner Framework (iLF) \cite{Dessena2024} to identify the modal parameters in the system, while the second step uses the modified total modal assurance criterion (MTMAC) \cite{Perera2006} as a damage assessment index based on the identified modal parameters.
-The iLF, a recently developed computationally efficient MIMO modal parameter identification technique, is applied in this article to the trainer jet aircraft dataset mentioned above and, beforehand, validated on a numerical case study.
-The work reported here represents the first instance in the literature where iLF is applied for modal parameter-based SHM purposes.
-To highlight the capabilities of the iLF, the results are compared to those from other industrially relevant methods, such as least-squares complex exponential (LSCE) \cite{Zimmerman2017} and stochastic subspace identification with canonical variate analysis (SSI-CVA) \cite{VanOverschee1996}.
+{Given all these challenges - lack of definitive damage indices, MIMO experimental validation, and efficient SI algorithms -} We propose a two-step modal \& damage identification framework.
+The first step uses the improved Loewner Framework (iLF) \cite{Dessena2024} to identify the modal parameters from a MIMO system, while the second step uses the modified total modal assurance criterion (MTMAC) \cite{Perera2006} as a damage assessment index based on the identified modal parameters.
+The iLF, a recently developed computationally efficient MIMO modal parameter identification technique, is applied in this article to the jet trainer aircraft dataset mentioned above and, beforehand, validated on a numerical case study. {The work reported here represents the first instance in the literature where iLF is applied for modal parameter-based SHM purposes.} To highlight the capabilities of the iLF, the results are compared to those from other industrially relevant methods, such as least-squares complex exponential (LSCE) \cite{Zimmerman2017} and stochastic subspace identification with canonical variate analysis (SSI-CVA) \cite{VanOverschee1996}.
 The former is a frequency domain method (as is the iLF), while the latter is an output-only technique in the time domain.
 In addition, the MTMAC (modified total modal assurance criterion) is shown to be a valid index for damage assessment.
 It is highlighted that this criterion was used before, together with MACFLEX (modal flexibility assurance criterion) \cite{Georgioudakis2018}, but is here proposed as a standalone damage assessment index.
 Further, the well-known Coordinate Modal Assurance Criterion (COMAC) \cite{Lieven1988} is used for damage localisation to ensure the completeness of the damage assessment procedure.
 The rationale is that the COMAC identifies which degrees-of-freedom (DoFs) measurements contribute to a low value of MAC \cite{Fayyadh2011}; hence, a low value of COMAC corresponds to a local $\bm{\phi}_n$ trajectory deviation, which is a typical sign of damage.
 This is supported, among many other examples, by the relevant literature on damage localisation on composite laminates \cite{Perez2014}, reinforced concrete beams \cite{Kianfar2024}, and retrofitted unreinforced masonry walls \cite{Romero-Carrasco2024}.